 How To Start / Restart BITS service?

-On Windows computer, Background Intelligent Transfer Service is set to start automatically at startup.
-But due to some reason, if Service is not started, you may face different problems while check and install windows updates.
+On Windows computers, Background Intelligent Transfer Service is set to start automatically at startup.
+But due to some reason, if Service is not started, you may face different problems while check and installing windows updates.
 That causes you need to manually check and start the BITS service.